-- Images/ films of children are to only be stored on the school's network and online storage that has the required level of data protection in place. - Rights of access to raw images are restricted to the staff and pupils within the confines of the school network.
+- Images/films of children are to only be stored on the school's network and online storage that has the required level of data protection in place. - Rights of access to raw images are restricted to the staff and pupils within the confines of the school network.
 The school may publish photos on an individual basis.
 Adhering to the policies on staff and parental consent. - Staff have the responsibility of deleting images when no longer required.

-11.5 Webcams and CCTV
+11.5 Webcams & CCTV

 - The school uses CCTV for security and safety.
 This is only accessed by authorised staff.
 Notification of CCTV use is displayed at the front of the school. - We do not use publicly accessible webcams in school other than for special specifically vetted and authorised projects.
-Misuse of the webcam by any member of the school community will result in sanctions (as listed under the 'inappropriate materials' section of this document). - Where games consoles can be connected to the internet, pupils can only use these consoles under supervision.
+Misuse of the webcam by any member of the school community will result in sanctions (as listed under the 'inappropriate materials' section of this document). - In the case of remote learning using a webcam, it is the responsibility of the parent/carer to make sure they either activate or deactivate the devices camera to their preferred setting.
+If the webcam is activated in a video call it may be visible by other computers.
+Parents and carers acknowledge this and accept this as part of using the service. - If webcams are used for meetings it is necessary to alert all present if recording is going to be used and should adhere to agreed photo permissions. - Any games console connected to a camera may not be connected to the internet at the same time and may only be used under supervision of a staff member. - Where webcams are present within classrooms these may not be used as mentioned for any CCTV purpose and can only be activated by staff present in the room.